nfarima/extended-recycler-adapter/README.md

 ## 2 Builder methods:
 ### 2.1 Mandatory
+**viewFactory**
+    ```java public RecyclerAdapterBuilder<VIEW, MODEL> viewFactory(ViewFactory<VIEW> viewFactory) {```

-**viewFactory**: the method (functional interface) that takes no arguments and is responsible for creating and returning the view that will be used as an item.
+the method (functional interface) that takes no arguments and is responsible for creating and returning the view that will be used as an item.
 Alternatively, the viewResource(id) method can be use, it will create an inflate factory for you

 **bind**: the method (functional interface) that takes two arguments, view and model and is responsible for filling the view with the contents of the model